HollyMaguire/GitlabSearch/README.md

-This was a coding challenge with the paramaeters being:
+This was a coding challenge from Point, with the parameters being:
 Create an app which allows the user to search Gitlab projects and display details about each project.
 You have the choice to create either: a mobile React Native app (no expo please), or